 Taylor Magazine: Have you started wedding planning?

 Amy Jackson: Of course, I started wedding planning five years ago!
 I was showing George my Pinterest board a couple of weeks ago for the wedding, and he was like, ‘This was pinned in 2016!’
 So yes, I’ve been planning this for a while.
 It’s changed a lot because what you desire changes.
-Although he’s given me the reigns with the planning side, I still want him to be a part of it!
+I’ve been looking into the best options for wedding photography Charlottesville, venues, dresses, etc. but I didn’t realize how much there was to plan – even if I’ve been thinking about it for 5 years!
+Although he’s given me the reigns with the planning side, I still want him to be a part of it.

 Taylor Magazine: When is the big date?